-Plaintiff's attempt to blame the City for the criminal misconduct of Watts and Mohammed is nothing more than a claim for respondeat superior in the guise of a Monell claim.
-Plaintiff has been unable to develop evidence that creates a genuine issue of material fact on the requisite elements of a cognizable Monell claim against the City (widespread practice; deliberate indifference; moving force causation).
-Accordingly, this Court should enter summary judgment in favor of the City and against Plaintiff on his Monell claim.
-In addition, to the extent the Defendant Officers are entitled to summary judgment on any of Plaintiff's § 1983 claims, the City is likewise entitled to summary judgment on any derivative Monell or indemnification claim relating to those corresponding claims.
+Plaintiffs' attempt to hold the City liable for the criminal misconduct of Watts and Mohammed is nothing more than a claim for respondeat superior in the guise of a Monell claim.
+Plaintiffs have been unable to develop evidence that creates a genuine issue of material fact on the requisite elements of a cognizable Monell claim against the City (widespread practice; deliberate indifference; moving force causation).
+Accordingly, this Court should enter summary judgment in favor of the City and against Plaintiffs on their Monell claim.
+In addition, to the extent the Defendant Officers are entitled to summary judgment on any of Plaintiffs' claims against them, the City is likewise entitled to summary judgment on any derivative Monell or indemnification claim related to that corresponding claim.